-That’s where strategy execution management comes in.
-It’s the entire process of developing strategies, determining goals and objectives, decomposing those strategies into investments which are then funded and executed before the performance is validated.
-After all, if you can’t execute on your strategic plans then none of the expected value you’re anticipating and that’s driving the investments you’re making, will happen.
+Strategy execution management is the entire process of developing strategies, determining goals and objectives, decomposing those strategies into investments which are then funded and executed before the performance is validated.
+After all, if you can’t execute on your strategic plan then none of the expected value you’re anticipating, and that’s driving the investments you’re making, will happen.
 And that’s a real problem.

 What is Strategy Execution Management?

 Strategy execution management is the evolution of traditional project delivery.
-It’s recognized by Gartner as a key part of Strategic Portfolio Management processes and tools, and while ultimately, it’s about delivering the initiatives, it’s not just blindly following a plan in the hope that you’ll end up in the right place.
-Instead, strategy execution management enables you to drive business agility and optimize your return from strategic initiatives by ensuring alignment from the top down of everything from strategy through delivery and benefits realization.
+It’s recognized by Gartner as a key part of Strategic Portfolio Management processes and tools, and while ultimately, it’s about delivering the initiatives, it’s not just blindly following a strategic plan in the hope that you’ll end up in the right place.
+Instead, strategy execution management enables you to drive business agility and optimize your return from strategic initiatives by ensuring alignment from the top down of everything from an evolving or completely new strategy through delivery and benefits realization.

 9 Essential Components of Effective Strategy Execution

-Effective strategy execution is largely about ensuring all of the strategic work of your organization is aligned, and that everything is being driven from the top of the organization – from the strategies themselves.
+Successful strategy execution is largely about ensuring all of the strategic work of your organization is aligned with the strategic plan, and that everything is being driven from the top of the organization – from those strategies themselves.
+Harvard Business Review (HBR) refers to this as strategic and organizational clarity.
 If you are able to combine these nine elements, you’ll be well on your way:

 - Strategy Definition & Communication

 - Funding & Financial Performance

 1. Strategy Definition & Communication